 Speaking to the presiding committee during the latest round of consultations, Gaston highlighted the unique opportunities China offers to the world and shared his recommendations for the review of policies related to various investment opportunities and ease of access to foreign investors in key areas.

 Gaston specifically expounded on the importance of attracting and retaining the right global talent to ensure China meets its developmental goals.
 He also laid pertinent issues for ex-pat business communities in China, mainly the pressing issue of ex-pat visas, ease of doing business and international travel restrictions due to the global pandemic.
 Gaston’s fellow alumni from GYLD also said how the visit opened their eyes to the dynamics of China’s political discourse and asked for more such visits in the future.

 Speaking after the visit, Gaston also thanked the organizer and especially the GYLD for the invitation and said that through these consultative sessions, he hopes to work closely with the CPPCC focusing on the investment environment for ex-pat community.

-Areas of higher emphasis would be investments, especially in the education sector, student enrollment policies at international schools, border opening and the ex-pat PR scheme to encourage the businessmen and women and professionals in China that stayed behind during the height of the pandemic and continues to operate in the country.
+Areas of higher emphasis would be investments, especially in the education sector, student enrollment policies at international schools, border opening and the ex-pat PR scheme to encourage the businessmen women and professionals in China who stayed behind during the height of the pandemic and continue to operate in the country.